ZikangYuan/voxel_svio/README.md

 For the KAIST dataset, the extrinsic parameters of sequences *urban38* and *urban39* differ from other sequences.
 When processing *urban38* or *urban39*, please use **kaist2.yaml**; for all other sequences, please use **kaist.yaml**.

+## ⚠️ Memory Explosion with RViz

+* Enabling RViz visualization can lead to a rapid increase in memory consumption, as it accumulates and renders voxel and point cloud data.
+This issue is particularly severe with large-scale datasets like KAIST.
+We highly recommend **disabling RViz when running on KAIST** to avoid excessive memory usage.

 ## 🤓 Acknowledgments

 We would like to express our gratitude to the following projects, which have provided significant support and inspiration for our work: